cathyfu1215/GreatResources/README.md

 * grokking algorithms by Aditya Y. Bhargava
 * The Algorithm Design Manual Second Edition by Steven S. Skiena

+## Become a better computer scientist/problem solver
+* Clean Code by Uncle Bob
+* The Missing README: A Guide for the New Software Engineer by Chris Riccomini and Dmitriy Ryaboy

 ## Systems
 * Computer Systems - A Programmer’s Perspective by Randal E. Bryant and David R. O’Hallaron